 In a traditional approach, technical description of a concept must be boring and mechanical.
 To engage the audience, it is valuable to connect it with something they already know.

 For example, the process of polyphase partition of an original lowpass filter is depicted in the figure below in a manner that the loading of zero input samples can easily be likened to dropping the yellow-coloured discs in a CONNECT4 game.

-If I can be of any help, you can click here.
+If we can be of any help, you can click here.